RoshanSinhabahu/ReactWeatherApp/README.md

 ## 🤖 AI Help

-Designed by me 💡 with a bit of help from Google AI for boilerplate code & debugging.
+Designed by me 💡 with a bit of help from Google AI for code & debugging.
 Focused on clean UX and modern visuals.

----

-🚧 **Project is under maintenance and will be hosted soon.**